 Reporting and Recordkeeping Requirements.
 The following must be reported to the Executive Officer each quarter as set forth in section 95491 before credits will be issued to the LRT account associated with an approved FCI pathway.

 FSE availability.
-This is the percentage of hours the FSE is available for charging during the quarter.
+This is the percentage of hours the FSE is available for charging during the quarter relative to the permitted hours of operation for the site.

 Cost and revenue data.
 Provide an annual account of the following costs borne and revenues received for the site.
 The cost and revenue account must be included in the annual report submitted pursuant to section 95491.

-Total capital expenditures ($), including a breakdown of initial capital expenditure by equipment, labor, materials, and fees ($).
-Costs for land, working capital and off-site facilities are not included.
+Total capital expenditures ($), including a breakdown of initial capital expenditure by equipment, labor, materials, land, and fees ($).
+Costs for land, working capital and off-site facilities are not included in the initial capital expenditure.

 Total delivered cost ($) of electricity, including demand charges, and average delivered cost ($/kWh) for electricity